 Access courses – Access courses are designed to prepare students who do not have standard entry qualifications for higher education courses.

-Access to learning funds – Government money given to universities and colleges via the UK HE funding councils to assist students in financial difficulty with their living costs.
+Access to Learning Funds (ALF)– Government money given to universities and colleges via the UK HE funding councils to assist students in financial difficulty with their living costs.
 Funds may be used to provide bursaries for students who might be deterred from entering higher education.
 They can also be used to waive tuition fees for part-time students on benefits, or who become unemployed during their course.

 ACE – Adult Continuing Education